Owen-Mak/ParsePNum/README.md

 * Open PhonenumbersTest.java
 * Select Run from main menu -> Run As -> JUnit Test

 ![picture](https://github.com/Owen-Mak/ParsePNum/blob/master/screenshots/ExecuteUnitTest.png)

+To add more test cases, simply create a new test# method, and add that test method onto the main method.

 # To Do
 *  Unit testing for doPost()
    *  Ideally using Spring Test Framework or JUnit with Mockito